 Randy Criswell grew up in Dumas, Texas and graduated from Texas Tech University with a Bachelor of Science Degree in Engineering Technology.
-His career began in Canyon, Texas, as a Project Manager for the Texas Highway Department (TxDOT today), overseeing highway and bridge construction projects for five years.
-He spent three years in the private engineering field, and then became the Public Works Director for the City of Canyon, a position he held for 10 years.
-His next position was Assistant City Manager, and then was appointed City Manager of Canyon from 2008 to 2019.
+His career began in Canyon, Texas as a Project Manager for TxDOT, overseeing highway and bridge construction projects for five years.
+He spent three years in the private engineering field, and then became the Public Works Director for the City of Canyon, a position he held for ten years.
+His next position was Assistant City Manager, then served as City Manager of Canyon from 2008 to 2019.
 He currently serves as the City Manager of Mineral Wells.

-He is a member of the Texas City Management Association, having served multiple terms on the Board.
+Mr. Criswell is a member of the Texas City Management Association, having served multiple terms on the Board.
 He has also served as President of TCMA Region 1, served on the TML Board of Directors as TCMA Representative, and currently serves as a member of the Texas Municipal League Intergovernmental Risk Pool Board of Directors.
-He is a Certified Public Manager and a member of the International City Management Association.
-He is active in the Canyon/Amarillo Community as a United Way volunteer, and serves on several other charitable and community-based committees.
-He has two grown children, Carli and Jacob.
-He is a dedicated Harley Davidson enthusiast, golfer, handgun collector/enthusiast, loves just being “outside”, and prefers time spent with Janie above all else.
+He is also a Certified Public Manager.
+Mr. Criswell is married to the love of his life, Janie, and together they have four grown children, Carli, Jacob, Faith, and Kaylie.
+He is a Harley-Davidson enthusiast, golfer, handgun collector/enthusiast, loves just being “outside”, and prefers time spent with Janie above all else.

 A previous Chairman of the Board, Robert T. Herrera is currently City Manager of the City of Cibolo.
 His career in public service spans over 30 years with several Texas cities including management positions with the cities of La Porte, San Marcos, Missouri City, and Woodway.
 Prior to coming to Cibolo, Mr. Herrera was the City Manager of Hondo from 2002 to 2012.